harshadamhaske/Codsoft-T1/README.md

-This is a code for a basic portfolio website which includes name section ,job description section , about section and project section.
+This repository includes a basic html and css file which creates and designs a portfolio website.
+This portfolio contains name section,job description section, about section and projects section.